Dorairajan Balasubramanian: Biography

 Dorairajan Balasubramanian was born on 28 August 1939 in the South Indian state of Tamil Nadu.
 He graduated in Chemistry (BSc) from Madras University in 1957 and secured his master's degree (MSc) in Chemistry with first rank in 1959 from BITS, Pilani.
 He moved to the United States in 1960 for researching for his doctoral studies and completed it in 1965 to obtain PhD in biophysical chemistry from Columbia University.
 He continued in the United States for his post doctoral research as a Jane Coffin Childs Fund Fellow at the University of Minnesota Medical School till 1966.

 Balasubramanian returned to India in 1966 and joined the Indian Institute of Technology, Kanpur as a lecturer where he rose in ranks over the years to become an assistant professor and a professor.
 In 1977, he was appointed as the professor and dean of the School of Chemistry at the University of Hyderabad where he worked till 1982 when he took up the post of the deputy director of the Centre for Cellular and Molecular Biology.
 He retired from the institution as its director in 1998 and moved to L. V. Prasad Eye Institute where he is the director of research of Prof. Brien Holden Eye Research Centre.
 He also serves as the visiting professor at the University of New South Wales, Sydney and as the adjunct professor of Birla Institute of Technology and Science, Pilani, India.

-Balasubramanian is married to Shakti who is associated with E TV as a producer and the couple has two daughters.
+Balasubramanian is married to Shakti who is associated with ETV as a producer and the couple has two daughters.
 The elder daughter, Katyayani is a research analyst and the younger one, Akhila works as a public health professional.
 The family lives in Hyderabad.